bonjo7/kotlin_assignment1/README.md

 - Sign up or login with [Firebase](https://firebase.google.com/) Authentication
 - Edit user details
 - Add/Edit a Ringfort (Name, description, image, location, rating, favourite)
+- Delete Ringfort
 - List all Ringforts
+- View Stats, number of Ringforts and number of Ringforts visited
 - Filter ringfort list based on name search
 - List only favourite Ringforts by toogling a favourite button
 - Display a map with the location of all Ringforts